 They are for:

-some equipment for riot control and delivering incapacitation chemicals - contact ECO for details
+some equipment for riot control and delivering incapacitation chemicals - contact ECJU for details

 some ‘Schedule 2 military goods, software and technology’ goods - small arms and light weapons